jezs00/pycasso/README.md

 * Run `sudo systemctl restart pycasso` and see if it worked!

 ### Customise pycasso
-* If you have run through the install and pycasso is working, it will run on startup.
+* If you have run through the installation and pycasso is working, it will run on startup.
 Normal behaviour is to run once and close, if you have an always-on system, you may wish to disable the service and just run pycasso or start the service through cron.
 * With a PiJuice, you can configure `shutdown_on_battery` to automatically shut down and remove power to the board when pycasso is done, to complete a headless fully battery driven process.
-Be a little careful with this as to save battery, it prefers to shutdown above all else, even on exception.
+Be a little careful with this as to save battery, it prefers to shut down above all else, even on exception.
 If you experience a program error you will only have `wait_to_run` (default 30) seconds to connect to the pi and disable the service to fix.
 * Play around a bit with the `.config` options so that everything on the screen looks good to you and works for your implementation.
 There is a description of all configuration items in the file.
 While experimenting, I recommend setting the mode to only fetch images from historic backlog using `historic_amount`, so that you aren't spending credits on your API while setting it up.
 * Configure your prompts to send to providers using /prompts/artists.txt, /prompts/subjects.txt and /prompts/prompts.txt
   * Review the markup of the example prompts to learn how to apply randomisation for interesting effect in your prompt
   * Have a play around with the prompts and see what works for you.
 See [Hierarchical bracket wildcards](#hierarchical-bracket-wildcards) for more information.

 ### Administration
 * Access to the prompt generation files, configuration, and saved images may be complicated through your raspberry pi unit.
-I recommend setting up a SMB share for easy access to these folders.
+I recommend setting up an SMB share for easy access to these folders.
 Feature request to set this up automatically is tracked [here](https://github.com/jezs00/pycasso/issues/19).
 * If you have set `shutdown_on_battery` to true, you should be able to plug your PiJuice into power to ensure it stays on when you start it.
-* If a disaster occurs and you have `shutdown_on_battery` and `shutdown_on_exception` both set to True and you cannot keep the device on long enough to log in, you might need to unplug the SD card and try to fix the config.
+* If a disaster occurs, and you have `shutdown_on_battery` and `shutdown_on_exception` both set to True and you cannot keep the device on long enough to log in, you might need to unplug the SD card and try to fix the config.
 If this option is not available to you, it's possible you might need to flash it and start from scratch.
 A possible solution to these issues while maintaining a priority on extending battery life is being tracked [here](https://github.com/jezs00/pycasso/issues/20).

 ### Hierarchical Bracket Wildcards
 To enhance dynamic prompt generation within pycasso, many text files and strings in pycasso are parsed to replace wildcard text.
 This allows more flexibility when defining prompts.

-By default the three types of brackets used are:
+By default, the three types of brackets used are:
 1. ()
 2. []
 3. {}